Caught In A Bicycle Traffic Incident?

-Accidents between bicycles have the potential to cause significant injuries, primarily because when you are on a bicycle you do not have the same protections when you are riding in a car.
-While doing some research on Georgia rules of the road, I ran across a good set of rules contained in the Georgia Drivers Manual that pertain to vehicle interactions with bicycle riders.
-You should know that bicycle rules vary according to where you live.
+Accidents involving bicycles have the potential to cause significant injuries.
+This is primarily due to the fact that when you are on a bicycle you do not have the same protections as you do when you are in a car.
+There is a clear, solid set of rules contained in the Georgia Drivers Manual that pertains to vehicle interactions with bicycle riders.
+You should know that bicycle rules may vary according to where you live.

 According to the Department of Motor Vehicles in Georgia: